-After 49 years of distinguished service as a seminary professor at three seminaries, Dr. John Frame is retiring this month.
-He has been a mentor, faculty colleague, and dear friend–as our seminary offices have been next to each other for the last 16 years.
+After 49 years of distinguished service as a seminary professor at three seminaries, Dr. John Frame retired last month.
+He has been a mentor, faculty colleague, and dear friend–as our seminary offices have been next to each other for the last 17 years.
 He has distinguished himself as a prolific author and one of America’s foremost theologians and philosophers—significantly shaping the thought of Evangelicalism today.

 Many of today’s most influential Christian leaders and authors, like Tim Keller and John Piper, readily acknowledge the significant impact John Frame has had on them.
 Although widely known and deeply respected in church leadership and academic circles for decades, his works are now, finally, becoming well known to the general public.

 This is the fourth of a four-part series taken from the foreword I wrote for his book, John Frame’s Selected Shorter Writings, Volume 1, by P&R Publishing.
 I wrote this with the goal of helping to introduce Frame and his writings more widely to the general public, with the hope that more people would begin mining the rich theological, philosophical, and practical gems that have for too long been mostly in the hands of academics and church leaders.